fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ##### Example 2

-Use an audio file greeting and use an audio file for music on hold:
+In the following example, this script uses an audio file greeting and uses an audio file for music on hold:

 ````PowerShell
 New-CsCallQueue -Name "Call Queue Name" -WelcomeMusicAudioFileId <FILE ID> -MusicOnHoldAudioFileId <FILE ID>